haifuraiya/payload-dmt/doc/reliability/Reliability-Recomendations.md

 # Reliability Recomendations

-Considering the initial architecture of the Lunar Gateway amateur radio payload the following is proided as recomendations to improve the reliability of the system.
+The following details recomendations and analysis of the reliability of the initial architecture of the Lunar Gateway amateur radio payload.

+An initial risk analysis of the architecture was performed as the basis of these recomendations, the risk analysis can be found here: [Risk Analysis](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/Risk-Analysis.md)

 The system architecture is shown below with hot (red) and cold (blue) redundant systems.